Overview

 Verdict

 Drake Hollow is a charming game to be sure.
-The Drakes are cute as heck, and the base building and resource management is a lot of fun.
+The Drakes are cute as heck, and the base building and resource management are a lot of fun.
 The combat is simple but solid, even if the loot isn’t very interesting.

-The gameplay loop is neat, it’s fun setting up a network of waypoints through the islands, but setting up a new network gets repetitive after the second time you do it.
+The gameplay loop is neat, it’s fun setting up a network of waypoints through the islands but setting up a new network gets repetitive after the second time you do it.
 The enemy variety is really lacking, combine that with the boring nature of whacking on 30 sets of Aether vines per island, and it gets dull in a hurry.

 Drake Hollow puts a lovely spin on the survival genre.
 Building a camp to care for Drakes instead of yourself is a nice twist, and defending that camp from raids is a lot of fun.
 But fighting the same four enemy types with a simple combat system can’t carry the fun for the entire adventure.